-High-paying mine jobs Down Under bring big city woes to small towns
+High-paying mine jobs down under bring big city woes to small towns

 Australia is also easing immigration rules for farm workers applying for visas from Pacific islands like Papua New Guinea and Fiji to compensate for an exodus of workers from sugarcane fields to better paying mining jobs.

-A programme is even under way to pay unemployed people to move to rural mining communities to work jobs indirectly connected to mining.
+A program is even under way to pay unemployed people to move to rural mining communities to work jobs indirectly connected to mining.

 These too can be lucrative.
 In Moranbah, the local Dominoes pizza shop can’t find enough drivers to pay A$25 per hour to make deliveries.
 On the outskirts of town, a billboard advertises electricians’ jobs starting at A$60 an hour.
 The currency is roughly the same value as the U.S. dollar.